 While hard water is safe for consumption, you may still prefer to soften your water because of the hardness effects on your skin, hair, and home.
 In that case, I would recommend considering a water softening solution.

 You have multiple choices: water softeners, which remove hardness minerals from water, and water conditioners, which alter the makeup of these minerals and prevent them from being able to stick to surfaces and cause scale.
-You can learn more about these softening solutions in my water softener vs water conditioner guide.
+You can learn more about these softening solutions in our water softener vs water conditioner guide.

 Are There Any Health Risks Of Soft Water?